 4. The sample is not so small and distorted by outliers or strong skew that the mean and standard deviation become misleading.

-Worked example: a one-sample t-test
+A full worked example: one-sample t-test

 xˉ=102,s=4\bar{x} = 102, \quad s = 4

-Start with the hypotheses:
+State the hypotheses:

 H0:μ=100H_0: \mu = 100 H1:μ100H_1: \mu \ne 100